Strong and Hiding Distributed Certification of Bipartiteness: Introduction

 The main challenge is that, although $\alvgd$ consists of views that can be found in instances accepted by $\mathcal{D}$, there is no guarantee that such an arbitrary $H$ corresponds to views of a real instance.
 This problem is evident if $H$ is a closed walk but not a cycle, but even then $H$ may contain views that are inherently incompatible.
 For instance, we may have distinct views of $H$ in which a node with the same identifier has a different number of neighbors.
 Indeed, if $H$ can be realized directly, then it is \emph{immediately obvious} that $\mathcal{D}$ violates strong soundness.

-We introduce and develop a notion of \emph{realizability} of subgraphs of $\alvgd$ with which we are able to gradually manipulate an odd cycle of $\alvgd$ into a real instance.
+\paragraph{\boldmath Realizing subgraphs of $\alvgd$.} We introduce and develop a notion of \emph{realizability} of subgraphs of $\alvgd$ with which we are able to gradually manipulate an odd cycle of $\alvgd$ into a real instance.
 To this end it is imperative to assume some properties of valid yes-instances (e.g., the existence of more than one cycle as well as the property of $r$-forgetfulness we defined previously) for the proof to go through.
-The manipulations needed are fairly technical, which may be attributed to the fact that we must ensure the resulting views all agree with each other.
-Nevertheless, we are able to present them in a series of steps that makes the construction more digestible as well as more evident where each property we assume in the theorem statement finds its use.
+The manipulations needed are fairly technical since we must ensure the resulting views all agree with each other.
+To make the construction more digestible, we give the proof as a series of steps where one can exactly keep track of where each of the properties assumed in the theorem statement finds its use.

-In retrospect, the question of realizability of subgraphs of the neighborhood graph is an interesting blend of graph theory and distributed computing that may be of independent interest.
+In retrospect, the question of when subgraphs of the neighborhood graph can be realized as a proper graph is an interesting blend of graph theory and distributed computing that may be of independent interest.
 In its most general form, what we are asking in this context is the following: \emph{Given a neighborhood graph $\alvgd$ and assuming certain properties of the original class of graphs, when can we realize a subgraph $H$ of $\alvgd$ as a real instance accepted by $\mathcal{D}$?} From this angle, our proof of \cref{thm:oi-bip-impossibility} may also be seen as an attempt to answer to this question in the case where $H$ is an odd cycle.
-Our proof shows that, although not every odd cycle $H$ can be realized, (under the assumptions of the theorem) it is possible to manipulate $H$ and obtain a realizable subgraph of $\alvgd$ with the property that we want (i.e., non-bipartiteness).\\
+Our proof shows that, although not every odd cycle $H$ can be realized, (under the assumptions of the theorem) it is possible to manipulate $H$ and obtain a realizable subgraph of $\alvgd$ with the property that we want (i.e., non-bipartiteness).

-It is worth noting that our results are still far from resolving whether promise-free separations in LCPs associated with bipartiteness can be ruled out.
-However, we believe that they represent a significant step forward on this topic, and that some of our ideas may help illuminate the kind of new techniques or insights that would be required to settle this question.